What if I am being abused or told to participate in something illegal? Any "What if" questions require some clear guidelines for submission.

 Answers Are In the Context

-It is challenging to understand submission without looking at the context of 1 Peter 3:1-7.
+Understanding submission requires looking at the context of 1 Peter 3:1-7 to give you the complete picture.
 When you study 1 Peter 2: 18-3:7, the context is about UNJUST SUFFERING!
 That theme carries throughout 1 Peter.

 In both situations, trusting God to take care of them was the answer.
 Jesus "...committed Himself to Him who judges righteously" and Sarah "...trusted in God...obeyed Abraham, calling him lord..."